alessandroZelli/Service-Inspector/README.md

 The filepaths are designed with variables, to change the folder in which the lists are saved it's sufficient to assign to the $filepath variable  of both scripts the desired path.

+TO  DO LIST:
+- Negative testing: check for services that have been disabled from list creation.
+- Process tester: same thing but with windows processes.